bavin-hub/bavin-hub.github.io/README.md

 #### Bumblebee — Miniature Autonomous Quadrotor for GPS-Denied Environments

+Reliable navigation in GPS-denied environments is critical for applications such as search and rescue, infrastructure inspection, and exploration in complex terrain.
+This project aimed to develop a palm-sized quadrotor capable of fully autonomous, obstacle-aware navigation in cluttered environments without reliance on external positioning systems.

-Built a palm-sized quadrotor (Jetson Orin NX) capable of fully autonomous navigation in GPS-denied, cluttered environments such as forests and urban canyons.
+Built a compact quadrotor platform (Jetson Orin NX) capable of autonomous flight in GPS-denied environments such as forests and urban canyons.
+Evaluated system performance through indoor and outdoor tests, demonstrating robust localization, consistent obstacle avoidance, and effective area coverage under constrained sensing and compute resources.

-- Integrated **Isaac-ROS SLAM** with **A\*** path planning for real-time obstacle-aware navigation
+- Integrated **Isaac-ROS SLAM** with **A\*** path planning for real-time, obstacle-aware navigation
-- Deployed onboard target verification using **Siamese Neural Networks**
+- Deployed onboard target verification using **Siamese Neural Networks** for lightweight visual matching
-- Implemented a **Lissajous trajectory** search strategy for systematic area coverage
+- Implemented a **Lissajous trajectory** search strategy to enable systematic and efficient area coverage
+- Validated localization accuracy and navigation reliability in cluttered, GPS-denied scenarios
+- Led system integration across perception, planning, and control, and developed core autonomy pipelines

 ---

-## Projects
+## Personal

 ### AIRRO — AI-Powered Multimodal Search Engine
 _May 2025 – Present_

+Multimodal search systems can improve information access by unifying text, image, and voice queries into a single semantic framework.
+This project aims to design a scalable, low-latency search engine that supports real-time retrieval across modalities while maintaining high relevance and efficiency.

-An ongoing research-oriented engineering project combining web, image, and voice retrieval modalities into a unified semantic search system.
+Developing a research-oriented multimodal search system integrating web, image, and voice retrieval into a unified semantic pipeline.
+Ongoing evaluation focuses on retrieval relevance, latency, and scalability under increasing data and query loads.

-- Implementing distributed indexing pipelines with **BM25** and **nomic-embed**
+- Implementing distributed indexing pipelines using **BM25** and **nomic-embed** for hybrid lexical-semantic retrieval
-- Targeting low-latency semantic ranking for real-time search applications
+- Designing low-latency semantic ranking strategies for real-time search applications
+- Building modular pipelines to support cross-modal query understanding and retrieval
+- Benchmarking system performance on latency and relevance metrics across modalities
+- Leading system architecture design and core retrieval pipeline development

 ![AIRRO](/assets/img/airro_new.jpg)